-- Training.
-Staff that will be administering the rapid antigen tests (BinaxNOW™ COVID-19 test) must complete the required trainings: BinaxNow COVID-19 Ag Card and Navica App Setup and Training and IDHP BinaxNow COVID-19 Antigen Training
+- Training – Staff that will be administering the rapid antigen tests (BinaxNOW™ and iHealth™ COVID-19 tests) must complete a training.

 - COVID-19 Education – Educate all testing recipients on CDC Guidance on What to Do if You are Sick.

 Organizations in suburban Cook County who are currently testing or have the capacity to use rapid antigen testing for COVID-19 are encouraged to request rapid point-of-care tests (BinaxNOW™ and iHealth™ COVID-19 tests) using the CCDPH COVID-19 Rapid Antigen Test Request Form.

 Organizations should submit one application per site (e.g.one application per school, one application per hospital, etc.).

 Please submit test requests as needed, but no more than one time per week.

 Please note that organizations may not get the requested amount of test kits.
 The amount of test kits allocated is subject to available resources and CCDPH’s resource prioritization process.
 Recipients are currently expected to pick up their supply from a location in Oak Forest.
 If this is not possible, please contact CCDPH.
 Applications are only accepted for sites in suburban Cook County.
 Sites in the city of Chicago and sites in suburban Cook County areas with their own state-certified health department (Evanston, Oak Park, and Stickney Township) should submit to their respective health department.

 COVID-19 Rapid Antigen Test Materials Provided Per Kit

 - Test Cards (40): A cardboard, book-shaped hinged test card containing the test strip

 - Extraction Reagent (1): Bottle containing 10 mL of extraction reagent